Apply for a Student visa from outside the UK

 How to apply for your Student visa

-- Passport requirements - you will need to have a passport that is valid at the point of your Student visa application.
+You will need to have a passport that is valid at the point of your Student visa application.
 Your passport does not need to be valid for the entire length of your course when you first enter the UK.
 Please note, if you apply for and receive a new passport whilst your Student visa application is under consideration, you should inform us so that we can update your CAS (if it has already been issued) with your new passport number.
-If you receive a new passport and your vignette (visa sticker in your passport) has been printed into your previous passport, then provided that you have both passports you can travel into the UK bringing both your new and previous passport with the vignette in it.
+If you receive a new passport and your vignette (visa sticker in your passport) has been printed into your previous passport, then provided that you have both passports you can travel into the UK bringing both your new and previous passport with the vignette in it

-- Visa fees - as part of the process you will be required to pay the visa application fee, which is currently £490 for Standard service.
+As part of the process you will be required to pay the visa application fee, which is currently £524 for the 3 week Standard service or you can pay the standard visa fee of £524 plus an additional £500 for the premium 5 day service

 - IHS fees